tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/购买指南/免费试用_intl_en.md

 ### Application Method

+To apply for the free trial, you can use one of the following methods:
-- Leave your contact details on the [contact us](https://intl.cloud.tencent.com/contact-us) page and we will reach you ASAP.
+- Leave your contact details on the contact us page, and we will reach you soon.
-- Submit a ticket.
+- (Only applicable to Customer already has Tencent Cloud account) Submit a ticket through the Console.
 Select Web Application Firewall > Free-trial request, enter "Apply free-trial of WAF" in the description, and then submit your ticket.
-We will process it ASAP.
+We will process it soon.

 ### Limits
 The free trial period is one month.
 The free trial can be used only once per account.